SofianeB/B2SAFE-B2STAGE-Training/10-using-B2STAGE.md

 The second part will take you through the commands how to work on an iRODS system by means of gridFTP and how to combine the gridFTP commands with the icommands to steer your data flow.

 ## Setup a gridFTP client
-If you are working on one of the provisioned user interface machines, please skip this section.
+If you are working on one of the provisioned user interface machines, please skip this section and proceed with "Working with gridFTP".

 ### Prerequisites
 - Ubuntu 14.04